Our Team Brains @ C-BRAIN

 PsyD Student

 Mary is pursuing her doctoral degree at the PGSP-Stanford Psy.D.
-Consortium and is currently in her third year of the program.
-Prior to graduate school, she received her B.A. in psychology from the University of California, Los Angeles.
+Consortium.
+She received her B.A. in psychology from the University of California, Los Angeles.
 She is interested in child mental health, social-emotional development, resilience factors, and parenting interventions.
 Outside of the lab, she provides individual therapy to elementary school students and co-facilitates groups for children with selective mutism.
 In her free time, she enjoys spending time with friends and family, skiing, listening to audiobooks, and painting.

 { }Collaborators